williamaerus/python-weather/README.md

 then edit the code and change the variable API_KEY = "" at line 4 with API_KEY = "your API"

 ps: you may not have installed the requests repository the command to download it is *pip install requests*
+pps: probably not even the json repository the command for this one is *pip install json*

 # how to use it

 start the code from the terminal with